A long time ago, I had a stalker. He still pops up now and then. I like to think I can help others in the same situation.

 Only 3.9 percent of the control group (who reported single stalkers) showed any of the above.

 However, imagine for a moment, if it were true and you were being stalked by multiple people; you’d begin showing those symptoms pretty quickly.
-So this is not meant to dismiss anyone who believe they are being gang stalked.
+So this is not meant to dismiss anyone who believes they are being gang-stalked.
 If this is happening to you or to anyone you know, then it is real.
 The fear is real.

 This is a fictional account, but typical.
 It might start off quite innocuously.
 A guy, let’s call him Dave, is walking down the street and he notices someone looking at him from the passenger seat of a red Honda.
 He wonders why this person was staring at him.
 It bothers him a little, but not that much.
 A couple of days later, Dave’s walking down the same street and a woman with a small dog catches his eye.
 She doesn’t smile, but appears to stare right at him.
 The next person who passes him on the sidewalk shifts his glance away quickly.
 Dave begins noticing red cars and begins to wonder what’s going on.